kraftaa/kraftaa.github.io/2025-2-28-postgres.md

 For our ETL pipeline, we layered security at multiple levels:

-**Transport Layer Security**: All data moving between our ETL components and storage systems (Postgres, S3) uses TLS encryption.
+_Transport Layer Security_: All data moving between our ETL components and storage systems (Postgres, S3) uses TLS encryption.

-**IAM Role-Based Access**: We used AWS IAM roles with the principle of least privilege - components only get access to what they absolutely need.
+_IAM Role-Based Access_: We used AWS IAM roles with the principle of the least privilege - components only get access to what they absolutely need.

-**Data Encryption**: We set up server-side encryption for data at rest in S3, using AWS KMS to handle the encryption keys.
+_Data Encryption_: We set up server-side encryption for data at rest in S3, with Amazon S3 managed keys.

-**Secrets Management**: Database credentials and API keys live safely in Kubernetes secrets.
+_Secrets Management_: Database credentials and API keys live safely in Kubernetes secrets.

 These measures combine to create a defense-in-depth approach that keeps our data pipeline secure.

 <span id="performance">2.2.
 Performance</span>

 Performance is critical when you're dealing with large data pipelines.
-We designed our data flow to handle high-volume data without breaking a sweat.
+We designed our data flow to handle high-volume data without slowing down our main application.
 By optimizing our Postgres queries and leveraging Rust's parallelism capabilities, we keep data processing quick and efficient.
-Rust's low-level memory control also helps minimize overhead during batch processing.
+Rust's low-level memory control also helped minimize overhead during batch processing.

 Our performance optimization definition includes:

-_Efficient Pagination_: We use cursor-based pagination to process large datasets from Postgres without hitting memory constraints.
+_Efficient Streaming_: Streaming a data in chunks.

-_Parallel Processing_: Rust's concurrency model lets us process multiple chunks of data at the same time.
+_Parallel Processing_: Rust's concurrency model lets us process multiple chunks of data at the same time using **tokio::spawn**.

 _Columnar Data Format_: Using Parquet as our output format dramatically improves storage efficiency and query performance for downstream analytics.